ayushi3004/comparative-diffusion-models/README.md

    `pip install -r requirements.txt`

+You will also need a working MPI implementation installed for the diffusion code to run.
 <br></br>
 2. Training and sampling scripts: We have tried out different approaches which can be run as separate Python files:
 <br>